For many members, the central club

 CCD imaging (even if you leave during those times, please

 leave your headlights off).
-The parties at Black Star Canyon
+The Orange County Star parties

 generally end around midnight, so there is no set "escape"